caupolicanre/citation-network-graphdb/README.md

 BATCH_SIZE_REQUIRED_NODES=10000 # Optional.
 The file will default if not set.
 ```

 ### Virtual environment
 Open a terminal in the project's root folder and run:
 ```bash
 python -m venv .venv
 ```

-Activate virtual environment
+Activate virtual environment:
 ```bash
 .venv\Scripts\activate
 ```

 ### Install Dependencies
-Install necessary libraries
+Install the required dependencies by running:
 ```bash
 pip install -r requirements.pip
 ```

-### Apply Constraints and Relations on DB
+### Apply Constraints and Relations into the Database
-Apply labels in the DataBase.
+Apply labels in the database by running:
 ```bash
 cd database/utils
 install_labels.bat